Composr Tutorial: Improving your search engine ranking

 - Get your site linked to by as many quality sites as possible: the more popular the sites, the better (don't get linked to on "link farms" though).
 This is not just good for the obvious reason of getting hits from those sites, but will also make search engines think your site is popular (in particular, the google PageRank algorithm basically bases website popularity on the number of links it gets)

-- Add your site to directories, including large directories of any kind of website, and small specialist directories relevant to your website
+- Add your site to directories or ranker sites, including large directories of any kind of website, and small specialist directories relevant to your website

 - Submit your site to additional search engines (Google, Yahoo, Microsoft and Ask are automatic via the XML Sitemap); note that when you submit a site to a search engine, you are only giving it optional information, as they are designed to find websites regardless of whether they are submitted or not.
 You might want to pay for a service that submits to multiple search engines for you, but be wary of this: search engines may mark these submissions as spam if your submission does not match that search engines submission policy (many of which in fact exclude submission from such bulk services).
 Note that some search engines require payment for listing